-Subdivision 3 Large Solar Energy Systems
+Subdivision 3 Large Solar Energy Systems and Solar Farms

-In addition to the General Standards, the following standards shall apply to Large Solar Energy Systems:
+In addition to the General Standards, the following standards shall apply to Large Solar Energy Systems and Solar Farms:

-- 1. All elements of the system shall meet or exceed all district regulations based on the applicable zoning district. - 2.
-Meet the requirements of the MPCA Construction Stormwater Permit requirements. - 3.
-Meet the requirements for erosion and sediment control.
+1. All elements of the system shall meet or exceed all district regulations based on the applicable zoning district.